sendecomp/sendecomp-website/README.md

 -	name `required`: full name of lab with any shorthand in parenthesis
 -	website `required`: full link to the website of the lab
--	location `required`: city/state/country where lab is located
+-	location `optional`: city/state/country where lab is located

+### *-docs.yml

+*This file contains a list of usefull documents for the specific research area*.\*

+-	name `required`: full name of the document as apeared in the published version
+-	website `required`: full link to the document (preferably DOI link)
+-	author `optional`: Last Name, First inistials.; ...

 ### *-projects.yml